hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

         - anatomy training
         - have patient details displayed in line of sight
         - more clean, than using papers
+    - medicine
+        - advantages
+            - look inside patient without surgery
+            - look at patient from more angles
+                - instead of using exploratory surgery
+            - see whats hapenning in body
+                - while doing procedures
+            - makes training more realastic
+        - disadvantages
+            - initial cost of machinery
+            - training costs to use software
+            - high disk storage usage
+                - than just storing X-ray images
     - artists
         - to enhance their work
         - include 3D into their 2D images